johannyren/PowerDisplayESPHome/README.md

 # PowerDisplayESPHome

+**Note:** Requires ESPHome 2023.3.0 or later due to new breaking changes in ESPHome!

 This is a small display that shows the current electricity consumption, together with a graph of the today's electricity price, using either NordPool or Tibber.
 The software pulls the data from a Home Assistant instance, so all sources must be available there.

 This is a port of the previous repo [PowerDisplayHomeAssistant](https://github.com/johannyren/PowerDisplayHomeAssistant) to ESPHome.
 The ESPHome version allows for much more flexibility and ease of setup than the previous version, and gets its time directly from Home Assistant rather than ntp.
 This simplifies handling of Daylight Savings Time etc. It also allows for more fonts, as it uses Google fonts that supports non-English characters, and can be easily replaced as desired.